jeffknupp/blog/in_progress/new_post.md

 the generator hasn't gotten to the first `yield` statement yet, so if we sent a real value there would be nothing to "receive" it.
 Once the generator is started, we can send values as we do above.

+especially when more than one is involved.
+In a typical producer/consumer implementation, we either need something in the middle to mediate (like the following):

+    #!py
+    def process_data():
+        while True:
+            items = produce()
+            consume(items)

+or we use a queue available to both `produce` and `consume`, each of which runs on a separate thread.
+Here's an example from the Python documentation:

+    #!py
+    def worker():
+        while True:
+            item = q.get()
+            do_work(item)
+            q.task_done()

+    q = Queue()
+    for i in range(num_worker_threads):
+        t = Thread(target=worker)
+        t.daemon = True
+        t.start()

+    for item in source():
+        q.put(item)

+    q.join()

+Of course, the `Queue` must be synchronized because it represents data shared between multiple threads.
+In the example above, it's straightforward (the `Queue` class manages this internally), but more realistic uses of shared data is a recipe for race conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.

+If we implement `produce` and `consume` as coroutines, however, we avoid both the pains of multithreading and the need for "central management". `produce` simply gets some data and yields to `consume`. `consume` processes the data and yields control back to `produce`, waiting until more data is available.

+Two interesting things to note here.
+Only one coroutine is executing at any time, so data sharing issues dissapear.
+Also, the execution pattern of `consume` is the basis for a large number of asynchronous IO frameworks.
+Like `consume`, work is done until some resource is required, at which point the coroutine yields.

 [^1]: A refresher: a prime number is a positive integer greater than 1
     that has no divisors other than 1 and itself.
 3 is prime because there are no